vtsuperdarn/clustering_superdarn_data/README.md

 `pip install -r requirements.txt`

-Now you can run the files (again, use python3 here if python2 is your default:
+Now you can run the files (again, use python3 here if python2 is your default):

 `python plot_feature_selection.py`